eager-dev/eagerx/docs/guide/tutorials/pendulum/introduction.rst

 * How to create a bridge
 * How to create an object
-* How to create a converter
+* How to create a space converter
-* How to create a process node
 * How to use the GUI
 * How to create a Graph
 * How to learn a policy using your environment